Ravikumarchavva/Cricket-Prediction/README.md

 5. Selecting best model from wandb sweep

 ### Results
-The final model achieved an accuracy of 85% on the test set, with a tested accross different overs
+The final model achieved an accuracy of 85% on the test set, which is tested across different overs

 ![Results](./public/results.png)